josemichaelrubio/obsidian-templates/_templates/_daily-enhanced.md

   tags as "Type",
   created as "Started"
 FROM "01-PROJECTS"
-WHERE contains(tags, "screenwriting") OR contains(tags, "wedding") OR contains(tags, "certification")
+//WHERE contains(tags, "screenwriting") OR contains(tags, "wedding") OR
+//contains(tags,"certification")
 WHERE !contains(file.folder, "COMPLETED")
 SORT created DESC
 LIMIT 10